aleen42/PersonalWiki/Programming/JavaScript/http_reponse_status_code/http_reponse_status_code.md

 The server is unwilling to process the request because either an individual header field, or all the header fields collectively, are too large.

+#### 451 Unavailable For Legal Reasons

+A server operator has received a legal demand to deny access to a resource or to a set of resources that includes the requested resource.